How To Buy a Business: The Complete Roadmap

 Defining Your Investment Thesis

-Before you even begin looking for a business to buy, you need to decide what kind of business you want.
+Defining your search criteria is an excellent first step to figure out how to buy a business.
+You need to decide what kind of business you want.
 That means articulating an investment thesis.

 An investment thesis describes the criteria you are looking for in a deal.
 Some things to consider might include: